Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 Let's take what we've learned about descriptive statistics, and apply them to our sepal length data for our iris species!

-First, let's get measures of central tendancy.
-We'll foregoe mode here because we can get all the information we need here from our mean and median, and R can calculate them with build in functions
+First, let's get measures of central tendency.
+We'll forego mode here because we can get all the information we need here from our mean and median, and R can calculate them with build in functions

 ```r